misnet/react-native-shop/README.md

 * User login
 * User register(By Send a SMS verify code, Only available for Chinese mobile number)
 * List products
-* Update user profile(chanage the avatar,nickname and gender)
+* Update user profile(change the avatar,nickname and gender)

 I will add some features in next commit.